zer0nim/slack_bot/README.md

 # seksek_bot

-You need to add your slack bot token in config.js with content: exports.TOKEN = 'your-token-here'
+You need to add your config.js file with this content: exports.CLIENT_ID = your clientid app;
+exports.CLIENT_SECRET = your client secret;
+exports.TOKEN = your token;
+exports.REDIRECT_URI = your redirect url;
+exports.PORT = your node js port
+exports.VIEW_FOLDER = your view folder location;